Create Vein Surface: Automation

 PinchOut

-Determines if HW and FW surfaces will be pinched out if they become inverted.
+Determines if HW and FW surfaces is pinched out if they become inverted.
 Either yes or no.

 yes